bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 The '^center', '^north', '^south', '^east', '^west', '^northwest', '^northeast', '^southwest', and '^southeast' directives would set the origin relative to the current size of the viewport.

+The '^xmax' sets the x of the current origin to a value that equals to the viewport width.
+The '^ymax' sets the y of the current origin to a value that equals to the viewport height.

 The '^node:1', '^box:1' and '^car:1' are each used to setup the offset so that it aligns with the location of a node, a box and/or a Cartesian plane.
 For the